ckarfa/RTL_LOCKING/RTL_logic_locking/README.md

 ### Analysis of display output and output files  ###

-ASSURE produces a report that contains the following information:
+ASSURE++ produces a report that contains the following information:
 - Number of input key bits
 - List of obfuscated modules (uniquify is performed), where the number of obfuscated constants, operations and branches are reported, together with the number of used key bits for each of them.